LunaSare/spring2023-data-science/lectures/week4_lectures.md

 > **Learning Goal**
 >
 > - Familiarize with the main tools of version control with git using RStudio's graphical user interface.
-> - Practice creating new project with RStudio
+> - Practice creating a new project with RStudio GUI.
 >
 > **Learning Objectives**
 >